f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 * `NSFW` - the app contains content that the user may not want to be publicized or visible everywhere, comes from "Not Safe For Work".
 * `TetheredNet` - the application depends entirely on a service which is impossible (or not easy) to replace.
 Replacement requires changes to the app or service.
 This Anti-Feature would not be applied if there is a simple configuration option that allows pointing the app to a running instance of an alternative, publicly available, self-hostable server solution.
 * `Tracking` - user or activity data is tracked or leaks, by default.
 True if the app or a feature can not be used without collecting and sharing such data, or doing requests to a data collecting network service (regard- less if the service is based on free software, or not).
 For example,  activity-based down-loading of weather data, maps, avatars etc. (data  hosting and delivery services), or uploading of crash logs etc.
-* `UpstreamNonFree` - the application is or depends on Non-Free software.
-This does not mean that Non-Free Software is included with the app: Most likely, it has been patched in some way to remove the Non-Free code.
-However, functionality may be missing.

 This is converted to (`<antifeatures>`) in the XML file (_index.xml_).